 Routine screenings can prevent colon cancer or help find it early, when it is easier to treat.
 There are several different types of screenings.
 Ask your provider about which option might be right for you.

-For a colonoscopy, a healthcare provider uses a tube with a small camera at one end to look inside your colon, check for cancer, and detect and remove polyps.
+For a colonoscopy, a health care provider uses a tube with a small camera at one end to look inside your colon, check for cancer, and detect and remove polyps.
 Having a colonoscopy requires a special diet the day before and medication to clean out the colon.
-A colonoscopy has a low risk for complications and is usually painless.
+A colonoscopy has a low risk of complications and is usually painless.

-For people who hare not at increased risk, a colonoscopy is done once every 10 years.
+For people who are not at increased risk, a colonoscopy is done once every 10 years.
 If you have risk factors, ask your provider if you need a colonoscopy more often.

 Stool-based tests can be done at home by collecting a stool (feces) sample using a test kit and sending the kit to a lab.
 This test requires little or no preparation and has no health risk.
 If the result is not normal, you will need a follow-up colonoscopy.